-We guide you through a non-litigated, peaceful and respectful team-based approach during your divorce.
-As a Collaborative Divorce Professional, we seek mutually beneficial results with you, your spouse and especially, your children.
+We guide you through a non-litigated, peaceful, and respectful team-based approach during your divorce.
+As a Collaborative Divorce Professional, Natalya Evans seeks mutually beneficial results with you, your spouse, and especially, your children.
 Dealing with family law matters can be a truly trying experience.
 Whether you are going through a divorce, an alimony issue, a custody or child support dispute, we understand the difficulties you face.
 We know the challenges that this situation places on both the adults and the children.
 We want to be a part of the solution, not the problems.

-Our Collaborative Team consists of the two clients, their lawyers, a professional facilitator and/or financial expert, if needed.
+Our Collaborative Team consists of the two clients, their lawyers, a professional facilitator, and/or financial expert if needed.
 These professional experts help the process move forward quickly and easily.
 Unlike the attorneys, they are neutral (not biased towards either side).
 Specialized training is required.
 Team members are taught to work together so that both parties achieve their goals.
-This establishies that client is in control of the focus, decisions, and pace of the divorce process.
+This establishes that client is in control of the focus, decisions, and pace of the divorce process.

-This will maximixe your satisfaction with the results.
+This will maximize your satisfaction with the results.